AdityaKoranne/AdityaKoranne.github.io/README.md

 # About
 ___
   Mechanical and Control Systems Engineer (MSME, BEMech)
-  Dynamic Systems and ELectric Mobility Enthusiast
+  Dynamic Systems and Electric Mobility Enthusiast
   Traveller, Foodie and a Loyal Companion

 *Welcome to my professional world...*